 Swept's per-location model makes sense for commercial cleaners with a few large contracts, but becomes expensive quickly as site counts grow.
 Per-job pricing can work for end-of-tenancy or one-off deep cleaning businesses, but is unsuitable for recurring service models.

-Across almost every platform in this comparison, certain gaps come up repeatedly in user feedback from UK cleaning businesses.
+Most cleaning companies do not need a full-blown CRM.
+They need something that handles scheduling, invoicing, and client communication without drowning them in features designed for tech companies.
+And yet, across almost every platform in this comparison, certain gaps come up repeatedly in user feedback from UK cleaning businesses.

 When no off-the-shelf platform fits the way your cleaning business actually operates, there is a third option: a system built specifically for your workflows, your pricing model, your reporting needs, and your team structure.